kennytilton/web-mx/src/tiltontec/example/quick_start/README.md

 # The Web/MX&trade; Quick Start
 Web/MX works different.
 But in some ways, it works the same.
 Nothing is unique to Web/MX, but the same things are executed differently, and to a different degree.

+_tl;dr:_ Web/MX code is declarative and reactive "all the way down", right out to the color property of the style attribute.
+Reactivity is achieved transparently, by simply reading other properties.
+No separate store, but the same global access to state for derivation and mutation.
+Other than HTML, SVG, and CSS, we just need to learn the Matrix API for reading and writing state: `mget`, `mset!`, and `mswap!`.

 Below, we quickly touch on a dozen essential Web/MX mechanisms that cover everything we need to know about Web/MX and the developer experience, or D/X, it supports.

-The same content can be viewed in an executable fashion by running the example with these two steps:
+The same content can be viewed in an executable fashion by cloning this repo and running the `quick-start` with these two steps:
 ```bash
 cd web-mx
 clojure -M -m figwheel.main --build quick-start --repl